YoniB1995/ecommerce-hw-project/README.md

 This library is build with composer.
 So you can even clone this repisory and install the dependencies via composer or just require this library in the composer.json of your project.

 ### Clone
-clone the repitory from GitHub
+clone the repository from GitHub

     git clone https://github.com/YoniB1995/gk-group-hw-project.git .